-(originally posted to my now-defunct LiveJournal; I've also written a summary of Taubes's followup book, Why We Get Fat)
+(I've also written a summary of Taubes's followup book, Why We Get Fat.)

 The book's thesis is easy to state: There is an overwhelming amount of evidence that diets high in protein and fat (including that of the saturated variety) are not correlated with increased rates of heart disease, cancer, or obesity, and actually provide beneficial effects.
 There is also a large body of research suggesting that diets high in carbohydrates (especially those of the easy-to-digest variety, such as white flour, white rice, and sugars like sucrose and high-fructose corn syrup) do increase these rates of disease.
 Researchers and public health officials have ignored studies with results that contradict the message they began pushing in the 1960s, namely, that these diseases are caused by increased consumption of fat or by gluttony and sloth.